CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
-to warm up you can run your first Python program.
+To warm up, you can run your first Python program.
 You can use Python as a simple calculator to start with:
 ```
 >>> 15+10
 25